Halifax Rainmen: 2011–12 season

 The Rainmen were one of seven teams competing in NBL Canada's inaugural season, joining past PBL rivals the Quebec Kebs and Saint John Mill Rats along with new teams the London Lightning, Moncton Miracles Oshawa Power, and Summerside Storm.
 The head coach was Pep Claros.

-Before the season, the Rainmen signed Halifax native, 6'0 guard, Christian "T-Bear" Upshaw.
+Before the season, the Rainmen signed Halifax native, 6'0 guard, Christian Upshaw.
 Upshaw was the third-highest scorer in the Atlantic University Sport the previous year, averaging 18.9 points a game for St. Francis Xavier University (St. FX).
 In 2009–2010, Upshaw was named MVP of the AUS and was a CIS All-Canadian.

 Due to a violation of league and club policies, the Rainmen suspended centre DeAndre Thomas indefinitely and forward Eric Crookshank for one game.

 The Rainmen signed 6'1 Canadian guard Joey Haywood.
-Haywood attended Saint Mary's University in Halifax, Nova Scotia and went on the become the leading scorer for three straight years in the CIS.
+Haywood attended Saint Mary's University in Halifax, Nova Scotia and went on to become the leading scorer for three straight years in the CIS.
 The previous season he averaged 28.9 points a game and earned the title of MVP in the AUS.

 The Halifax Rainmen added former NBA players Orien Greene and Richard Delk to their roster.
 The Rainmen also made their first trade of the season, trading former NBA player Rodney Buford to the London Lightning in exchange for 6'6" forward Tyrone Levett.

 The Rainmen signed 6'9 centre Stevy Worah-Ozimo, but waived him days after.
 They also activated 6'9 centre and former NBA player Eddie Robinson.

 The Halifax Rainmen added 5'9 guard Chris Hagan to the roster and released Richard Delk.
 Hagan played NCAA Div-1 basketball at Midwestern State University and professionally in New Zealand.

 The Halifax Rainmen released their 2011 draft pick, 6'4 Canadian Papa Oppong, and the ex-NBA player Orien Greene.

 The Rainmen signed 6'9 Canadian Troy Gottselig and placed Abdullahi Kuso on injury reserved.
 Gottselig was later released after the signing of forward Richard Anderson.
 The Rainmen continued to make moves as they released ex-NBA player Eddie Robinson and activated Abduhalli Kuso from the injured reserve list.

 The Halifax Rainmen signed Darnell Hugee as well as waiving guard Darrin Dorsey.

 Taliek Brown, Canadian Joey Haywood and Tyrone Levett were all selected to participate in the 2012 NBL All-star game.